 The history of mechanized racetrack betting is as much a technical story as it is one of social change.
 On the heels of the industrial revolution, a growth in wealth amongst a newly expanding middle class resulted in disposable income.
-Mid-19th century England saw an increase in gambling and particularly betting on horse-racing became popular.
+Mid-19th century England saw an increase in gambling and particularly betting on horse-racing became popular (by grandham).
 Spanish-born Joseph Oller became interested in bookmaking and the issue of betting fairness when returned from his family’s adopted home of Paris to Spain as a student.
 While observing the conflicts that arose from betting at cockfights, he devised a system known as pari-mutuel betting to ensure fair payouts.
 The mathematics are straightforward:

 The bets on each of the competitors (Si) are summed and the percentage (p) of the bookie’s take is subtracted.
 The remaining pool is then divided by the bets on the winner (Sw) and paid out.
 Oller began to implement this system in Paris in the 1860s – wagons with display boards for bets placed were mobile bookmaking stations.
 While this type of gambling was banned in France from 1875 until 1887, the pari-mutuel system started to spread to other countries and became known as totalisator after the French word for counter or totalisateur.
 Oller continued to work in entertainment and co-founded the legendary Parisian cabaret Moulin Rouge in 1889.